2025 Los Angeles Rams season: Week 6: at Baltimore Ravens

-Inside Linebacker Nate Landman set a new team single-game record with 17 tackles (eight solo, nine assists) and led a successful goal line stand late in the first half to spark a bounceback victory on the road at M&T Bank Stadium.
-After Baltimore reached the Los Angeles 1 on its first-and-goal play, L.A. stiffened as Landman was in on consecutive stops of Ravens tight end Mark Andrews (who had lined up under center) short of the goal line.
-On fourth down, outside linebacker Jared Verse fought off Baltimore blockers to stop Ravens running back Derrick Henry for a two-yard loss which preserved a 3-3 tie at halftime.
+Linebacker Nate Landman set a new team single-game record with 17 tackles (eight solo, nine assists) and led a successful goal line stand late in the first half to spark a bounce back victory over the Ravens on the road at M&T Bank Stadium.
+After Baltimore reached the Los Angeles 1 on its first and goal play late in the second quarter, Los Angeles stiffened as Landman was in on consecutive stops of Ravens tight end Mark Andrews (who had lined up under center) short of the goal line.
+On fourth down, outside linebacker Jared Verse fought off Baltimore blockers to stop Ravens running back Derrick Henry for a two-yard loss which preserved a 3–3 tie at halftime.
 The Rams began the third quarter with an efficient nine-play, 76-yard drive in just over three minutes.
-Quarterback Matthew Stafford completed six of eight pass attempts for 73 yards, including a critical 30-yard connection with running back Kyren Williams on a fourth-and-2 at the Baltimore 33.
+Quarterback Matthew Stafford completed six of eight pass attempts for 73 yards, including a critical 30-yard connection with running back Kyren Williams on a fourth-and-2 play from the Baltimore 33.
 One play later, Williams (13 carries, 50 yards) went up the middle for a 3-yard touchdown run.
-Stafford completed 17 of 26 passes for 181 yards and one TD, an 8-yard score to tight end Tyler Higbee, who led the Rams with four receptions for 40 yards.
+Stafford completed 17 of 26 passes for 181 yards and one touchdown, an 8-yard score to tight end Tyler Higbee, who led the Rams with four receptions for 40 yards.
 Wide receiver Davante Adams added four receptions for 39 yards while fellow wideout Puka Nacua was limited to just two receptions for 28 yards, both of which came on a second quarter drive in which he was injured after landing hard in the end zone following an incomplete pass.
 Though the drive ended in a 36-yard field goal by kicker Joshua Karty, Nacua did not play the rest of the quarter and came in for only a handful of plays after halftime and was not targeted.
-Safety Quentin Lake had six tackles and an interception, and his fumble recovery in the third quarter helped to set up the Stafford-to-Higbee TD.
+Safety Quentin Lake had six tackles and an interception, and his fumble recovery in the third quarter helped to set up the Stafford-to-Higbee touchdown.
 The Rams defense recorded seven tackles for loss and 11 hurries of Ravens quarterbacks Cooper Rush and Tyler Huntley, with the latter getting sacked four times in the fourth quarter including twice by outside linebacker Byron Young.
 Following the game, the Rams stayed in Baltimore and conducted closed practices at Oriole Park at Camden Yards in preparation for their Week 7 game in London.